MonkyDCristian/MonkyDCristian/README.md

 ### Hello there,  I'm Cris 👋😁

-Currently, I am finishing my degree in Computer Engineering, specializing in robotics, at the Catholic University of Chile (but I consider myself a ✨robotics engineer✨).
+Currently, I am finishing my degree in Computer Engineering, specializing in robotics at the Catholic University of Chile (but I consider myself a ✨robotics engineer✨).
-During the last years I have been developing my skills around the world of robotics, usually developing for artificial vision, control, AI, simulation and electronics.
+During the last years, I have been developing my skills around the world of robotics usually developing for artificial vision, control, AI, simulation and electronics.
 Taking on challenging projects is kind of my lifestyle.
-I am very grateful to the people with whom I have worked, who have allowed me to grow within the professional area.
-Apart from that, I am always looking forward to learning new cool things 🔥.
+I am very grateful to the people with whom I have worked, who have allowed me to grow professionally.
+Besides that, I am always looking forward to learning new cool things 🔥.

 <!--
 **MonkyDCristian/MonkyDCristian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.